asyncdoggo/ebook-web/index.md

 # A comprehensive guide to web development

-This a documentation by the developers of GDSC MMCOE, Pune.
+This is a 'getting started' documentation for web development.

-This is a document will provide a brief introduction to web development and technologies.
+This document will provide a brief introduction to web development and technologies.
 By following through we intend to make you aware of several concepts related to web and internet while maintaining a simple language for everyone to comprehend.

 ## Chapters